 Top 15 Characteristics 1 Bermuda 0% corporate income tax (CIT), 0% withholding taxes, lack of participation in multilateral anti-abuse, exchange and transparency initiatives, evidence of large-scale profit shifting.
 2 Cayman Islands 0% CIT, 0% withholding taxes, 31 lack of participation in multilateral anti-abuse, exchange and transparency initiatives, evidence of large-scale profit shifting.
 3 The Netherlands Tax incentives, 0% withholding taxes, evidence of large-scale profit shifting.
 4 Switzerland Tax incentives, 0% withholding taxes, lack of participation in multilateral anti-abuse and transparency initiatives, evidence of large scale profit shifting.
 5 Singapore Tax incentives, lack of withholding taxes, evidence of substantial profit shifting.
 6 Ireland Low CIT, tax incentives, evidence of large scale profit shifting 7 Luxembourg Tax incentives, 0% withholding taxes, evidence of large scale profit shifting 8 Curaçao Tax incentives, 0% withholding taxes, lack of participation in multilateral anti-abuse, exchange and transparency initiatives, evidence of substantial profit shifting.
 9 Hong Kong Tax incentives, 0% withholding taxes, evidence of large scale profit shifting.
 10 Cyprus Low CIT, tax incentives, 0% withholding taxes.
 11 Bahamas 0% CIT, 0% withholding taxes, lack of participation in multilateral anti-abuse and transparency initiatives.
 12 Jersey 0% CIT, 0% withholding taxes, evidence of substantial profit shifting.
-13 Barbados Low CIT, 0% withholding taxes lack of participation in multilateral anti-abuse and transparency initiatives.
-14 Mauritius Low CIT, 0% withholding taxes, lack of participation in multilateral anti-abuse and transparency initiatives.
+14 Barbados Low CIT, 0% withholding taxes lack of participation in multilateral anti-abuse and transparency initiatives.
+13 Mauritius Low CIT, 0% withholding taxes, lack of participation in multilateral anti-abuse and transparency initiatives.
 15 British Virgin Islands 0% CIT, 0% withholding taxes, lack of participation in multilateral anti-abuse and transparency initiatives.

 Further evidence is available substantiating the role of these 15 countries as corporate tax havens.
-For example, Luxleaks revealed how tax rulings provided by the Luxembourg tax authorities had been used by multinationals to dodge billions of dollars in taxes.32 In addition, the European Commission (EC) state aid investigations that looked into the tax ruling practices of Luxembourg, Ireland, the Netherlands and Belgium have already resulted in four negative verdicts on the tax advantages provided by these countries to multiple companies.33 Oxfam research on French banks shows the use of the Cayman Islands, where the top five French banks declare 16 subsidiaries and €45m in turnover, but not one single employee.34 Further research by Oxfam in Kenya shows the use of tax havens such as the Netherlands, Luxembourg and Mauritius in the ownership structure of Kenyan petroleum rights.35 company was able to use a Dutch tax avoidance structure.36 The country could have paid annual salaries of 10,000 nurses with this amount of money.37 Research by Oxfam Australia has shown that Australian-based multinational corporations that use tax havens cost Australia an estimated US \$4-5bn in lost tax revenue annually, and 33 developing countries an estimated US \$2.3bn every year.38 A 2015 report by Finance Uncovered revealed how MTN - one of the largest mobile telecoms operators in Africa - in Uganda, Cote d'Ivoire and Nigeria made substantial payments to a mailbox company of MTN located in Mauritius.39 MTN denied any wrongdoing and referred to agreements with the appropriate authorities in the countries involved.40
+For example, Luxleaks revealed how tax rulings provided by the Luxembourg tax authorities had been used by multinationals to dodge billions of dollars in taxes.
+In addition, the European Commission (EC) state aid investigations that looked into the tax ruling practices of Luxembourg, Ireland, the Netherlands and Belgium have already resulted in four negative verdicts on the tax advantages provided by these countries to multiple companies.
+Oxfam research on French banks shows the use of the Cayman Islands, where the top five French banks declare 16 subsidiaries and €45m in turnover, but not one single employee.
+Further research by Oxfam in Kenya shows the use of tax havens such as the Netherlands, Luxembourg and Mauritius in the ownership structure of Kenyan petroleum rights.

+Action Aid research on the Australian uranium mining company Paladin showed how Malawi, one of the poorest countries in the world, has missed out on approximately \$27.5m in the past six years because the company was able to use a Dutch tax avoidance structure.
+The country could have paid annual salaries of 10,000 nurses with this amount of money.
+Research by Oxfam Australia has shown that Australian-based multinational corporations that use tax havens cost Australia an estimated US \$4-5bn in lost tax revenue annually, and 33 developing countries an estimated US \$2.3bn every year.
+A 2015 report by Finance Uncovered revealed how MTN - one of the largest mobile telecoms operators in Africa - in Uganda, Cote d'Ivoire and Nigeria made substantial payments to a mailbox company of MTN located in Mauritius.
+MTN denied any wrongdoing and referred to agreements with the appropriate authorities in the countries involved.